ARMmbed/mbed-mesh-api/README.md

 ## Getting started
 This module contains an example application in the `./test/6lowpan_nd/main.cpp` folder.
-To build and run the example, see the [instructions](https://github.com/ARMmbed/mbed-mesh-api/tree/master/test/6lowpan_nd).
+To build and run the example, read the [instructions](https://github.com/ARMmbed/mbed-mesh-api/tree/master/test/6lowpan_nd).

 ## Usage example for 6LoWPAN ND mode

-Create a callback function to catch the network status:
+Create a callback function to get the network status:
 ```
 void mesh_api_callback(mesh_connection_status_t mesh_status)
 {